1977 anti-Tamil pogrom

 The 1977 anti-Tamil pogrom in Sri Lanka followed the 1977 general elections in Sri Lanka where the Sri Lankan Tamil nationalistic Tamil United Liberation Front won a plurality of minority Sri Lankan Tamil votes.
 In the elections, the party stood for secession.
 An official government estimate put the death toll at 125, whereas other sources estimate that around 300 Tamils were killed by Sinhalese mobs.
 Human rights groups, such as the UTHR-J, accused the newly elected UNP-led government of orchestrating the violence.

 The pogrom began with policemen threatening and assaulting Tamils at a carnival in Jaffna, which led to a clash between the two groups.
 This led to further police violence against Tamils in Jaffna, followed by Tamil violence against Sinhalese in the city.
-Following the Jaffna incidents, violence between Sinhalese and Tamils flared throughout the country.
-While the large majority of victims were Tamils, Sinhalese were also attacked in Tamil majority areas.
+Following the Jaffna incidents, violence erupted throughout the country.

+Edmund Samarakkody in Workers Vanguard reported:

+"As on previous occasions, what took place recently was not Sinhalese-Tamil riots, but an anti-Tamil pogrom.
+Although Sinhalese were among the casualties, the large majority of those killed, maimed and seriously wounded are Tamils.
+The victims of the widespread looting are largely Tamils.
+And among those whose shops and houses were destroyed, the Tamils are the worst sufferers.
+Of the nearly 75,000 refugees, the very large majority were Tamils."

 Background

 Following Ceylon's independence in 1948, which saw D.S.
 Senanayake, the first Prime Minister of the island forming a government with a coalition with his United National Party (UNP), the Sinhala Maha Sabha of S. W. R. D. Bandaranaike and the Tamil Congress of G. G. Ponnambalam.
 This coalition soon fell apart, and Bandaranaike who was elected wave of Sinhalese-Buddhist nationalism, delivered on his election promise by enacting the Sinhala Only Act in 1956, Tamil parties began asking for more power for the North and east of Sri Lanka where Tamils are the majority.
 In 1957, the Bandaranaike-Chelvanayakam Pact was formed, but later scrapped by then prime minister S. W. R. D. Bandaranaike.
 Tensions related to the Sinhala Only policy resulted in riots in 1956 and 1958.
 During the early 1960s, prime minister Sirimavo Bandaranaike ruthlessly enforced the Sinhala Only policy, much to the detriment of the Tamils.
 In 1965, the new prime minister Dudley Senanayake created the Dudley-Chelvanayakam Pact, which sought to find a compromise on the issues of language, colonization, and devolution.
-Sinhala colonization of the Eastern Province abated and there were modest gains in making Tamil the language of administration in the north and east.
+There were modest gains in making Tamil the language of administration in the north and east.
 However, the regional councils proposed by the pact were not implemented.
 In 1970, Sirimavo Bandaranaike returned to power and once again enforced a pro-Sinhala-Buddhist policy, marginalizing the Tamils.
 Despite the communal tensions between Sinhalese and Tamils, there had been no major outbreaks of ethnic violence between the two groups since 1958.